 Fax: (320) 308-5985

-SkillsUSA is a partnership of students, teachers and industry working together to ensure America has a skilled workforce.
-SkillsUSA helps each student excel and provides educational programs, events and competitions that support career and technical education (CTE) in the nation’s classrooms.
+As a CNC and Advanced Machining major, students can join the student group, SkillsUSA.
+SkillsUSA is a partnership of students, teachers, and industries working together to ensure America has a skilled workforce.
+SkillsUSA helps students excel and provides educational programs, events, and competitions that support career and technical education (CTE) in the nation’s classrooms.